The Camden Street Learning garden is more than a green space in the middle of a city.

 Raleigh, NC, 27601

-Camden Street Learning Garden offers thirty-two growing beds for community members to "adopt" for free to grow food for their families.
+Camden Street Learning Garden offers twenty-two growing beds for community members to "adopt" for free to grow food for their families.
 Food Shuttle staff offer regular cooking and gardening workshops to provide participants and community members with more opportunities to gain self-sufficiency skills.
 The success of these individual gardens is not just measured in a bountiful harvest, but most importantly, in the growth of new relationships in our community.

 Our Community Partners: